bburns/Lantern/README.md

 The original Muddle Zork source code is available at an archive of interesting old programs, located [here][source].

+## Issues

+The code needs to be organized to transform the MDL code to Lisp and then JSON and Graphviz step-by-step - it was done a bit interactively so the code is not quite in place yet - it could possibly be done with a Makefile.

+## Contributing

+Contributions are welcome!

+This is a kind of low-priority project that I'll work on from time to time - I've been interested in Zork since I was 12 - it's what got me interested in artificial intelligence, because I thought the parser was so great.
+I hacked into the code but didn't understand that what I was looking at was a byte-code interpreter and the source code, though I *was* able to decipher the text, which was encoded with 3 characters in 2 bytes to save space.

 [source]: http://simh.trailing-edge.com/software.html
 [zork]: http://en.wikipedia.org/wiki/Zork/
 [muddle]: http://en.wikipedia.org/wiki/MDL_programming_language
 [graphviz]: http://www.graphviz.org/
 [d3]: https://d3js.org/